Slavkov u Brna: Sights

 On the site of the old fortress was built a Renaissance residence at the end of the 16th century.
 The Slavkov Castle was rebuilt to the current Baroque form by Italian architect Domenico Martinelli in the 1680s.
 It belongs to the oldest preserved noble residences in Moravia.
 There is a small museum and a multimedia presentation about the Battle of Austerlitz.
 The castle includes a French formal garden, part of which was simplified into an English park.

-The landmarks of the town square are the late Renaissance town hall from 1592 and a mansion.
+The main landmarks of the town square are the late Renaissance town hall from 1592 and a mansion.
 Remains of the town walls from the 14th and 15th centuries have been preserved to this day.
 They are about 4 m high.

 The Church of the Resurrection of the Lord is a late Baroque and Neoclassical building, built in 1786–1789.
 It has three pulpits.
 The church was designed by Johann Ferdinand Hetzendorf of Hohenberg.

 The Chapel of Saint John the Baptist is a cemetery chapel, located on the site of a hospital from the 13th century.
 Its current appearance is from 1743.
 Beneath the chapel is a vault with the Kaunitz family tomb.

-Chapel of Saint Urban on the Urban Hill was built by design of Domenico Martinelli in 1712.
+Chapel of Saint Urban on the hill Urban was built by design of Domenico Martinelli in 1712.
 It was badly damaged during the Battle of Austerlitz and had to be rebuilt in 1858–1861.

-Only the synagogue built in 1858 remains from the Jewish ghetto.
-There is also a Jewish cemetery.
+Only the Neo-Romanesque synagogue built in 1858 remains from the Jewish ghetto.
+There is also a Jewish cemetery, founded in 1744.
+It consists of about 300 tombstones.
+The oldest preserved tombstones, which were transferred there from an older cemetery, date from 1735 and 1736.